taylorjcolaizzi/salesman-taylorjcolaizzi/README.md

 HOW TO USE THIS INSANE PROGRAM

 All my simulated annealing code is in the file sales.py.
 This is all just AI code.
-It does simulated annealing like asked.
-It prints the old distance and the new distance.
-It also prints the time to execute.
+It does simulated annealing, prints the old and new distances, and the time to execute.
 For fun, I also found out another algorithm called the nearest neighbor heuristic that is very fast, but it doesn't necessarily seek the global minimum.
+Finally, the code produces a plot of the annealing schedule and saves the new cities file.

 How to run my code:
 First, make sure you're on the phys56xx environment.